Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **Room-Based Subscriptions:** Data processing and storage are scoped to specific "Rooms" (e.g., a Twitch channel's chat feed), identified by a `RoomIdentifier`.
 Each `RoomSubscription` manages its own state.
 -  **Room-Scoped User State:** Platform-specific user data (display name, badges, etc.) is stored per user within the scope of a `RoomSubscription`'s `UserStore`, updated as messages arrive.
 -  **Contextual Emote Fetching & Lifecycle:** Emotes are fetched based on specific `EmoteFetchRequest`s associated with a `RoomSubscription`.
 The `EmoteLifecycleManager` tracks which active `RoomSubscription`s need which requests, ensuring resources are active only when necessary via reference counting.
+-  **Provider Registration (Dependency Injection):** `EmoteProvider` instances are created externally (by `ServiceWorkerOrchestrator`) and registered with the `EmoteManager`, decoupling the manager from provider creation.
 -  **On-Demand Message Processing:** Messages are stored raw.
 Processing (emote replacement, cosmetic application) happens only when a message needs to be sent to a client, orchestrated by the `MessageProcessorService`.
 -  **Processed Message Caching:** Results of message processing are cached per room (`LRUMessageCache`) to avoid redundant work, with invalidation triggered by relevant updates (e.g., emote changes).
 -  **Decentralized Third-Party Logic:** Third-party extensions (like 7TV) manage their own state (e.g., cosmetics) and integrate via middleware in the `MessageFeedProcessorPipeline`.
+They can listen for events (like `RoomSubscriptionDestroyedEvent`) to manage their internal state lifecycle.
 -  **Efficient Resource Usage:** Avoids redundant provider subscriptions.
 Caching minimizes reprocessing.
+Event-based cleanup allows internal state pruning.
--  **Extensibility:** Designed to easily add support for new platforms, emote providers, or features (via pipeline middleware).
+-  **Extensibility:** Designed to easily add support for new platforms, emote providers (by registering new implementations), or features (via pipeline middleware).
--  **Decoupling:** Components are loosely coupled through events and well-defined interfaces/data structures.
+-  **Decoupling:** Components are loosely coupled through events, dependency injection (providers), and well-defined interfaces/data structures.

 ## Key Components & Responsibilities